 |---|---|---|---|

-| P/E (TTM) | Price paid for 1 USD of earnings over the past 12 months | 169 | ⬤ An extremely high valuation even for a top-tier chipmaker. |
+| P/E (TTM) | Price paid for 1 USD of earnings over the past 12 months | 169 | ⬤ An extremely high valuation even for a leading chipmaker. |

-| P/S (TTM) | Price paid for 1 USD of annual revenue | 25 | ⬤ Extremely expensive, with the price reflecting a massive upfront premium for long-term growth in the AI business. |
+| P/S (TTM) | Price paid for 1 USD of annual revenue | 25 | ⬤ Extremely expensive, with the price reflecting a substantial advance premium for long-term growth in the AI business. |

 | EV/Sales (TTM) | Enterprise value to sales, accounting for debt | 26 | ⬤ A very aggressive valuation. |

-| P/FCF (TTM) | Price paid for 1 USD of free cash flow | 60 | ⬤ Based on current cash flow, Broadcom appears very expensive. |
+| P/FCF (TTM) | Price paid for 1 USD of free cash flow | 60 | ⬤ Based on current cash flow, Broadcom appears highly expensive. |

-| FCF Yield (TTM) | Free cash flow yield to shareholders | 1.7% | ⬤ Free cash flow provides a yield of just 1.7%, which is low, as the investment case assumes that FCF will increase significantly in the future. |
+| FCF Yield (TTM) | Free cash flow yield to shareholders | 1.7% | ⬤ Free cash flow yield stands at 1.7% – a low level, implying that the market is betting on significant further growth in FCF. |

 | EV/EBITDA (TTM) | Enterprise value to operating profit before depreciation and amortisation | 38 | ⬤ A very high valuation even for a leader in AI chips. |

-| EV/EBIT (TTM) | Enterprise value to operating profit | 50 | ⬤ A high valuation with virtually no margin of safety if growth slows. |
+| EV/EBIT (TTM) | Enterprise value to operating profit | 50 | ⬤ Elevated valuation with virtually no margin of safety if growth were to slow. |

-| P/B | Price to book value | 21 | ⬤ The market is paying 21 USD for 1 USD of book equity, reflecting very high expectations and a large share of intangible assets. |
+| P/B | Price to book value | 21 | ⬤ The market is paying 21 USD for every 1 USD of book equity, reflecting very high expectations and a substantial share of intangible assets. |

 | Net Debt/EBITDA | Debt burden relative to EBITDA | 1.1 | ⬤ Debt levels remain moderate. |